dftbplus/recipes/docs/transport/carbon2d-trans.rst

    Transmission for vacancy (B)

-We immediately notice that the Van Hove singularities are strongly suppressed and that the valence band is almost completely suppressed.
-Consistently with the picture obtained by periodic calculation, a quasi-bounded vacancy level hybridise with the valence band edge causing a strong back-scattering.
-A comparison between all the three cases (see Figure :ref:`fig_transport_carbon2d-trans_scc-tunn-comparison`) shows that the scattering probability is deeply affected by the exact position of the vacancy.
-This is, in graphene nanoribbon, generally true for other kinds of short range scattering centres such as substitutional impurities.
-We can also notice that, in this particular case, the non-scc approximation is qualitatively consistent for two reasons: the vacancy level are not populated and the charge transfer at the edges is not critical as the edges contribute poorly to the transmission in an armchair ribbon.
+We immediately notice that the Van Hove singularities are strongly suppressed and that the valence band is substantially suppressed.
+Consistently with the picture obtained by periodic calculation, a quasi-bounded vacancy level hybridises with the valence band edge causing strong back-scattering.
+A comparison between all the three cases (see Figure :ref:`fig_transport_carbon2d-trans_scc-tunn-comparison`) shows that the scattering probability is strongly affected by the exact position of the vacancy.
+This is generally true for other kinds of short range scattering centres in graphene nanoribbons, such as substitutional impurities.
+We can also notice that in this particular case the non-SCC approximation is qualitatively consistent for two reasons: the vacancy levels are not populated and the charge transfer at the edges is not critical as the edges contribute poorly to the transmission in an armchair ribbon.